BRMS Clubs & Activities:

 This Select ensemble meets weekly on Wednesdays and exists to provide a challenging and rewarding vocal opportunity for students.
 We have a few field trips and almost always take part in some kind of musical competition.
 More information can be found on Mr. Wahl’s Homepage

 Advisor: Mrs. DeBell

-The 7th and 8th Grade Select Women's Chorus is a select choral ensemble for 7th and 8th grade girls that meets every Thursday after school.
-This select group performs at a higher level than the choral curricular groups that meet during he school day.
+This ensemble meets every Thursday after school This select group performs at a higher level than the choral curricular groups that meet during the regular school day.
 Members are required to attend all rehearsals and participate in two concerts.
 Mrs. DeBell's Homepage

 This club is open to the entire Barker Road Middle School community.
 The Sign Language Club facilitates social/emotional development as well as learning about basic sign language.
 The club involve topics such as Deaf culture, and understanding hearing impairments.
 Guest speakers, such as Barker Road alumni and local college students, are often scheduled to come throughout the year.
-The Sign Language Club runs once a month (generally the 2nd Wednesday of each month) from 2:30-3:30.
+The Sign Language Club runs once a month, generally the 2nd Wednesday of each month.
 Snacks are provided and generally include goldfish crackers, popcorn, or pretzels.

 Advisor: Mr. Sacchitella

 Ski Club provides both novice and experienced snow sports enthusiasts the opportunity to go to Bristol Mountain six times a year to experience winter at its finest.
 All are welcome.
 Ski Club meets right after school and arrives back at the Barker at 9:15 pm.
 Registration takes place in early October.
 Only the first 100 to register are guaranteed membership.
 See all the details on the website.
 Ski Club webpage

 Advisors: Mr. Sacchitella and Mr. Cutaia